-Announcements may be made during classes, via email (to your student email address) or via online learning and teaching platforms like Moodle.
-From time to time, UNSW will send important announcements via these media without providing any paper copy.
+Announcements may be made during classes, via email (to your student email address) or via OpenLearning and other teaching platforms like Moodle.
+From time to time, UNSW will send important announcements via these platforms without providing any paper copy.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.